Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 .within(Time.minutes(5));

-Caution: The within() constraint applies to the entire pattern, measured from the first matching event.
-If the first event matches at T=0 and you set within(Time.minutes(5)), the entire pattern must complete before T=5min.
-Partially matched patterns that time out are discarded (or can be captured via timeout handling, which we will cover later).
+Caution: The within() constraint applies to the entire pattern and is measured from the first matching event.
+If the first event matches at T=0 and within(Time.minutes(5)) is configured, the entire pattern must complete before T=5min.
+Partially matched patterns that time out are discarded, although they may be captured via timeout handling, which is discussed later.

 Hands-On: Credit Card Fraud Detection Pipeline